Miouge1/root314/_posts/2017-01-03-Storage-just-in-time.md

 ### Next steps

-Just-in-time works hand in hand with monitoring and automation, we could even imagine automatic orders triggered by the monitoring system!
+Just-in-time works hand in hand with monitoring and automation, we could even imagine automatic orders triggered by the monitoring system.
+Exciting!

 You can experiment with the calculator below to see how just-in-time methodology would fit into your environment.